 Rogue River, above Lost Creek Reservoir: trout

-SMITH RIVER, Umpqua: steelhead, sturgeon, striped bass
+SMITH RIVER, Umpqua: striped bass, trout, Chinook salmon

-SODA SPRINGS RESERVOIR: brown and rainbow trout
+SODA SPRINGS RESERVOIR: closed

 TOKETEE LAKE: brown trout, rainbow trout

 Fishing is open in Toketee year-round.
-The campground and boat ramp are now open.
 For more information call the U.S. Forest Service at 541-498-2531.

 UMPQUA HIGH LAKES AND FOREBAYS: trout

-UMPQUA RIVER, MAINSTEM: steelhead, sturgeon, chinook, striped bass
+UMPQUA RIVER, MAINSTEM: steelhead, Chinook

 The “50 Places to go fishing within 60 minutes of Roseburg,” handout which is available online or at the office, identifies several good places for salmon and steelhead fishing.

-UMPQUA RIVER, NORTH: steelhead
+UMPQUA RIVER, NORTH: steelhead, trout

 North Umpqua River water levels at Winchester Dam

-UMPQUA RIVER, SOUTH: steelhead
+UMPQUA RIVER, SOUTH: CLOSED

 WILLOW LAKE: rainbow trout, largemouth bass, black crappie, brown bullhead